 - Associate Member

 A non-registrant member with initial counselling qualifications which are not yet sufficient for registration and who is working towards registration.

-- To demonstrate that they are enrolled in and actively studying on a course which is a route to registration.
+Associate Members have completed initial qualifications and must be enrolled on a course which is a route to registration.

 Associate Members cannot advertise their membership and insofar as they are seeing clients may only do so as part of their on-going studies under the supervisory arrangements specified by their trainer.
 They must agree to be bound by the Society’s Code of Ethics.

 To apply for Associate Membership click here

 A non-registrant member who is on a training course to become a counsellor.
 The criterion for student membership is to demonstrate enrolment on any counselling training course which is compatible with the Society’s Code of Ethics.
 This does not have to be a course recognised by the Society.